Anet-94/challenge_portfolio_pati/README.md

 Sorry for my open-hearted text, but every word is **truth**.

 # Task 2: Selectors
-## All the elements that are on the login page:
+## Subtask 1: Searching for selectors on the login pageList all the elements that are on the login page

 | Elements                     | 1 Selector                                     | 2 Selector                                            | 3 Selector                                                   |
 |------------------------------|------------------------------------------------|-------------------------------------------------------|--------------------------------------------------------------|